top of page

 1350 AM Antenna

 One of the first initiatives of the FCC was to clean up a congested AM dial.
-WORK was assigned 1320 on the AM frequency, and stations were mandated to either broadcast directionally at night, or not broadcast at all during the nighttime hours.
+Originally at 1000 on the AM dial, WORK was assigned 1320 on the AM frequency, and stations were mandated to either broadcast directionally at night or not broadcast at all during the nighttime hours.
 WORK constructed three towers to provide a directional nighttime signal in 1941.
-Two of those towers still stand today.
+One of those towers still stands today.

 As major market stations with the largest AM signals began to develop, most stations had to move up the dial by a few frequencies.
 It was in 1941 that WORK moved up the dial to 1350 where it has remained ever since.